Pei-devoteam/cinema/README.md

 Finally, to run the example, right click on the project and choose Run as - Maven build.
 As a goal type tomcat7:run.
 First time Spring STS will download tomcat7 web server and at the end run the app.
 To try application, in favorite web browser type http://localhost:8080/cinema/movies and that's it.
 Admin authentication data are admin/admin.

+To see reports from system, on Linux pc's should be installed mscore fonts, for example:

+sudo apt-get install ttf-mscorefonts-installer

 ## List of used technologies

 * Internal (in-memory) H2 database